This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Best practices for success include featuring successful Filipino alumni in marketing materials and providing career support for those wishing to remain in the U.S. after graduation.
 International recruiters also utilize incentives, including English placement exam waivers, scholarship programs, and student internships.

 For the truly dedicated, creating a program that would qualify for a Philippine government scholarship may be an available marketing angle.
 This would require devising a price and program structure in close communication with CHED.

 DIGITAL MARKETING STRATEGIES

 The U.S. Embassy in the Philippines organizes education fairs through EducationUSA.
-There have been two EducationUSA fairs pre-COVI
+There were three virtual EducationUSA fairs in 2021:

 - Philippine Department of Education (DepEd): https://www.deped.gov.ph/